toolleeo/cli-apps/README.md

 * [cfonts](https://github.com/dominikwilkowski/cfonts) - А command line tool for generating ANSI fonts in the console.
 * [FIGlet](http://www.figlet.org/) - Not exactly a font manager, but a nice program for making large letters out of ordinary text; an astonishing number of different fonts is available.
 * [fnt](https://github.com/alexmyczko/fnt) - apt for fonts, the missing font manager for macOS/Linux.
-* [toilet](http://caca.zoy.org/wiki/toilet) - A program that tries to improve `FIGlet`; can load FIGlet fonts; supports Unicode input and output, color fonts and output, and various output formats, including HTML, IRC and ANSI; uses `libcaca` to produce nice textual effects.
+* [toilet](http://caca.zoy.org/wiki/toilet) - Tries to improve `FIGlet`; can load FIGlet fonts; supports Unicode input and output, color fonts and output, and various output formats, including HTML, IRC and ANSI; uses `libcaca` to produce nice textual effects.

 ## <a name="funny"></a>Funny tools